Sustainable energy solutions for a better BC

 1,3FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
 FortisBC’s renewable and low-carbon portfolio currently includes only renewable natural gas.
 Other gases and fuels may be added to the program over time.
 Depending on their source, all of these gases have differing levels of lifecycle carbon intensity.
 However, all of these gases are low-carbon when compared to the lifecycle carbon intensity of conventional natural gas.
 The current burner tip carbon intensity of RNG is 0.29gCO2e/MJ and the current RNG portfolio lifecycle emissions are -22gCO2e/MJ.
 This is below B.C.’s carbon intensity threshold for low-carbon gases of 36.4 gCO2e/MJ set out in the 2021 B.C.
 Hydrogen Strategy.

-2Renewable Natural Gas is produced in a different manner than conventional natural gas.
+2Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
 It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
-The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).
+The biogas is captured and cleaned to create RNG.
+When RNG is added to North America’s natural gas system, it mixes with conventional natural gas.
+This means we’re unable to direct RNG to a specific customer.
+But the more RNG is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil fuels and overall greenhouse gas emissions.

 4B.C.
 Renewable and Low-Carbon Gas Supply Potential Study; page 4.